Ouch… Time sure flies. E.T. the EXTRA-TERRESTRIAL cane out 40 years ago.

 I have a distinct memory of seeing E.T. on the June 11 opening night back in 1982.
 Going to see it was a no-brainer; I was excited to see what the director of three of my favorite films at the time — JAWS, CLOSE ENCOUNTERS OF THE THIRD KIND, and RAIDERS OF THE LOST ARK — would do next.
 Walking in, I knew almost nothing about the film, other than there would be an alien that comes to earth and has some sort of adventure.
 At that point in the movie’s marketing roll-out, E.T. himself had been an absolute mystery and no one knew what he looked like.
 I envisioned something similar to the visitors from CLOSE ENCOUNTERS, and during that first scene of E.T. in which the little critter from another world got left behind in the woods, I remember thinking, “Huh?”
 It looks so… weird.”
 The animatronic movement of the newly introduced Spielberg alien felt a bit off as it waddled along, and I had a moment of serious doubt about the film.
 I also remember the two teen girls in the seats in front of me groaning.
 “We should’ve picked DAWN OF THE DEAD,” complained one to the other.
 I wondered too if I had made a mistake.
 Of course, E.T. and his winning personality soon won over the hearts of every person in the theater that night — including those two girls, who were sobbing loudly by the end when he said his final goodbye to Elliott, played by a young Henry Thomas.

-Five years ago, when E.T. celebrated its 30th anniversary, I dug into the video archive vault at the other “ET” where I worked — ENTERTAINMENT TONIGHT — and unearthed some great set visit interviews with Spielberg (sporting a RAIDERS cap) and the kids from 1981, along with footage of him directing scenes at the same time that he was putting the finishing touches on POLTERGEIST.
+When E.T. celebrated its 30th anniversary, I dug into the video archive vault at the other “ET” where I worked — ENTERTAINMENT TONIGHT — and unearthed some great set visit interviews with Spielberg (sporting a RAIDERS cap) and the kids from 1981, along with footage of him directing scenes at the same time that he was putting the finishing touches on POLTERGEIST.
 Finding that forgotten footage felt like hitting the jackpot for a film fan like me, because the bulk of that material rarely finds its way to air, and I was allowed to use anything I wanted.
 Footage like that reveals a less-commonly seen side to Spielberg in his prime, sharing his mindset while juggling the responsibility of making two major films at the same time that would ultimately become pop-culture classics.
 And in typical Spielberg fashion, he just shrugged it off as something the great directors of Hollywood’s Golden Age would do, like Howard Hawks or Michael Curtiz, and shared his hopes to ramp up production to directing or producing multiple films per year.

 “It does not stand for elapsed time, it stands for extra-terrestrial,” joked Spielberg about the film’s title.
 “It’s a very warm adventure story, and it’s a relationship story; the unusual aspect of this relationship is it’s between a person and a creature, not between two people. … I think it’s probably one of the most exciting experiences I’ve had making a movie up until now.”